Philipp Bouhler: Nazi functionary

 Bouhler joined the Nazi Party (NSDAP) in July 1922 with membership number 12.
 By late 1922 he had become deputy business manager of the NSDAP under Max Amann.
 He took part in the failed Beer Hall Putsch in Munich and when the Party was banned, became the Business Manager for the Nazi front organization, the Greater German People's Community, based in Munich.

 Upon the refounding of the party on 27 February 1925, he immediately rejoined and was made National Business Manager of the NSDAP, holding this post until November 1934.
+Historian Ian Kershaw avows that because Hitler paid "little attention to administration and organization", he relied on the "indefatigable and subservient" yet "inwardly ambitious" Bouhler and other Party bosses like him.
+According to historian Klaus Fischer, the "owlish looking" Bouhler was part of Adolf Hitler's early inner circle and as a "diffident and punctilious bureaucrat", the Führer could trust him to "carry out any order, no matter how outlandish".

-After the seizure of power in 1933, he was elected as a member of the Reichstag for electoral constituency 18, Southern Westphalia.
-On 2 June 1933 Hitler appointed him a Reichsleiter, the second highest political rank in the Nazi Party.
-He joined the SS in the rank of SS-Gruppenführer on 20 April 1933 with membership number: 54,932.
+After the seizure of power in January 1933, Bouhler was elected as a member of the Reichstag from the Nazi Party electoral list at the March 1933 parliamentary election.
+At the November election, he was returned as a deputy from electoral constituency 18, Westphalia South, and continued to hold this seat until the fall of the Nazi regime.
+In June 1933, Hitler appointed him a Reichsleiter, the second highest political rank in the Nazi Party.
+He joined the SS in the rank of SS-Gruppenführer on 20 April 1933 with membership number 54,932.
 On 30 January 1936, Bouhler was promoted to the rank of SS-Obergruppenführer.

 From the end of August to the end of October 1934, Bouhler was police president of Munich.
 In September he was made a member of the Academy for German Law.
 He was next appointed chief of Adolf Hitler's Chancellery, a post specially created on 17 November 1934 that was first and foremost set aside for party business.
 He held that position until 23 April 1945.
-In this job, for instance, secret decrees might be prepared, or internal business managed, before being brought before Adolf Hitler.
-Moreover, Bouhler was chairman of the "Official Party Inspection Commission for the Protection of National Socialist Literature" (Der Chef der Kanzlei des Führers und Vorsitzender der Parteiamtlichen Prüfungskommission zum Schutze des NS-Schrifttums), which determined what writings were and were not suitable for Nazi society.
+In this job, for instance, secret decrees might be prepared, or internal business managed, before being brought before Hitler.
+An example of such interactions occurred when Bouhler obtained Hitler's written authorization (a rare occurrence) for the expropriation of the villa that became the center of administrative operations for T4, an act veiled in the bureaucracy that characterized Hitler's leadership style.
+Meanwhile, Bouhler was also able to get Hitler to sign the document authorizing the euthanasia program itself and while not possessing the force of law, it provided the necessary protection to get once reluctant physicians to participate.
+Printed on white stationery bearing the German eagle and swastika with Hitler's name embossed, it read: